mushroomhostage/EnchantMore/README.md

 * Items in inventory appear as expected (glowing + descriptive tooltip)
 * No client mods required
 * Only adds functionality, does not change any -- all your existing enchanted tools work as expected
+* You can disable any effects in config.yml
+* Supports enchantments on modded items

 **Important**: to enchant items, you currently need to use an enchanting plugin or inventory editor.
 EnchantMore does not yet enchant items itself or alter enchantment tables.
 Known plugins compatible with EnchantMore: